Higher Education in Georgia

 HEIs can be publicly or privately founded and funded, but quality criteria are same for all institutions despite of their legal status.

-73% of HEIs are located in the capital city, Tbilisi.
-The total number of students in all HEIs is 167 247 (as at February 2015).
-The breakdown of students in the different higher education cycles is given below:
+71% of HEIs are located in the capital city, Tbilisi.
+The total number of active students (students paying tuitions and attending classes in contrast to those who suspended their status) in all HEIs is 139953 (as for May 2020).
+The breakdown of active students in the different higher education cycles is given below:

 In the short period since Georgia joined the Bologna process in 2005, an impressive reform package for the higher education system was introduced.